datenschuft/SMA-EM/README.md

 # serials of sma-ems the daemon should take notice
 # seperated by space
 serials=123456 1900204522
+# features could filter serials to, but wouldn't see serials if these serials was not defines in SMA-EM serials
+# list of features to load/run
+features=simplefswriter sample

 # measurement values
 values=pregard psurplus qsurplus ssurplus